 top of page

-As an EU Marie Curie Fellow, I worked at the European Commission DG Joint Research Centre's headquarters in Brussels (Belgium) and at Grenoble School of Management (France) with a focus on emerging technologies for social and economic impact, particularly in the areas of environmental sustainability and health.
+As an EU Marie Curie Fellow, I worked at the European Commission DG Joint Research Centre's headquarters in Brussels (Belgium) and at Grenoble School of Management (France), where I conducted research on emerging technologies for global impact and informed the EU policymaking on innovation addressing global challenges.

 bottom of page